mieubrisse/personal-writing/you-need-an-exobrain/post.md

 “You’re doing the foundational work most people skip.
 If it feels good and it compounds, you’re probably on the right path—even if it looks slow.”
 ```

-This seems small, but it's big: it used my own value system to measure my actions.
+Seems small, but it's big: it used my own value system to measure my actions.

 ### Thinking partner in negotiation
-I've been in a complex negotiation for several weeks (which is where the example above came from).
+I've been in a complex negotiation for several weeks (where the example above came from).
 While I can't give details here, I've been using my exobrain to think through the situation.

 I've used it for:

 - Assembling order from the unstructured situation
-- Helping me step into the perspective of the other parties in various hypotheticals
+- Helping me step into the perspectives of the other parties in various hypotheticals
 - Showing me my blind spots
 - Ensuring my choices align with my values

 It sparked numerous "Wow, I hadn't thought of that" moments, and forced my thinking far beyond if I'd been thinking alone.

-I estimate I used ChatGPT for some 8-10 hours straight.
-Unlike paying a friend, there was zero exhaustion.
+The first session, I used ChatGPT for ~8 hours straight.
+Unlike paying a friend, there was no exhaustion.

 ### Pulling me out of the weeds
 I've started dating someone I feel good about.
 There is, however, a risk I lose sight of things that are important to me in the new relationship energy.